stackhpc/ansible-slurm-appliance/README.md

     cd environments
     cookiecutter ../cookiecutter

-and follow the prompts to complete the environment name and description.
+and follow the prompts to complete the environment name and description, leaving `is_site_env` and `parent_site_env` as their defaults.

 **NB:** In subsequent sections this new environment is referred to as `$ENV`.